bkrajendra/android_backup/README.md

-# Android Backup and sync shell script
+# Android Backup and resume shell script

-Copy and photos from android mobile to PC with option to continue if download breaks in between.
+Copy and photos from android mobile to PC with option to resume if download breaks in between.

 ## Usage